rileyhemp/snoogle/readme.md

 ## Snoogle Search for Reddit

-A better way to search and browse reddit self posts
+A better way to search Reddit.
+Built using React Native.

 ### What's it do?